Yasadipura I

 Raden Ngabei Yasadipura Tus Pajang, better known as Yasadipura I (1729–1802), was a poet from the Surakarta Sunanate in present-day Java.

 Biography

 Yasadipura was born "Bagus Banjar".
 His father was Tumenggung Padmanegara, the regent of Pekalongan.
 His father was a descendant of Sultan Hadiwijaya, the King of Pajang.
 Yasadipura I studied with Kyai Honggomoyo, a scholar from the Magelang hermitage.

+Returned from Palembang, Raden Tumenggung Padmanagara was accepted as a public servant during the reign of Pakubuwana I. He was assigned to Pengging, granted 50 jung of land.
+There, he married a beautiful girl, Maryam, daughter of Kalipah Caripu, a local cleric.
+She was then styled Nyi Ajêng Padmanagara and gave birth to their first child, a daughter (the future Mas Ajêng Jakariya).
+Unsatisfied, he prayed for a son.
+The birth of Bagus Banjar was the answer.

+During the reign of Pakubuwana IV, he was intended to be appointed patih dalem; however, Yasadipura I refused due to his advanced age.
+As compensation, later, three of his sons were appointed at the rank of bupati; they were :